 Graduates with accounting degrees can maximize salary potential and return on investment.
 The BLS reports a median annual wage of $71,550 for accountants and auditors in 2019, with finance and insurance workers among the top earners.

-Most Affordable Master’s in Accounting Programs for 2021
+Most Affordable Master’s in Accounting Programs

 Our list profiles the 15 most affordable master’s in accounting programs for 2021.
 We also provide detailed information about each school.
 Follow the link below to learn how we compile our rankings.